tiberiucorbu/mercurio_listener/README.rst

     target=production

-After that it determines from the confing file what command needs to be run according to the target passed
+After that it determines from the config file what command needs to be run according to the target passed

-If you require more complex functionality on your deployment, I suggest you look into fabric.